Ryan Williams (soccer, born 1993): Rotherham United

 On 20 June 2017, Williams moved across South Yorkshire to join Rotherham United on a two-year deal.
 On 30 May 2019 it was announced that he would leave at the end of the season, upon expiry of his contract.

 Return to Portsmouth

 On 26 June 2019, Williams re-signed for his first club, Portsmouth.

 Return to Oxford

 On 9 June 2021, Williams rejoined former club Oxford United when his contract expired at Portsmouth.
 He signed a two-year deal.

 Perth Glory

 In June 2022, Williams left Oxford United to return to Australia, joining Perth Glory for an undisclosed fee, signing a three-year contract.
 He was welcomed back to Perth scoring an absolute stunner out of the box goal against Western United.

+Bengaluru

+On 28 July 2023, Williams signed a one-year deal with an optional one-year extension with Indian Super League club Bengaluru FC.
+In his debut season, he scored 3 goals as BFC finished 10th.
+He was named Player's Player of the Year at the club.

+In his second season, Williams scored 7 goals and provided four assists as the club reached the 2025 ISL Cup final, losing to Mohun Bagan in extra time.
+He was named Fan's Player of the Year at the end of the season.

+Ahead of the 2025–26 season, it was confirmed Williams would be staying at the club and had extended his contract.

 International career

+Born in Australia to an Anglo-Indian mother and an English father, Williams was eligible to represent Australia, England, Wales, and India.

-Having previously played for the under-20 and under-23 sides, Williams was called up to the Australia senior squad in May 2019 for the friendly game against South Korea on 7 June.
+Williams played for the under-20 and under-23 sides, representing Australia at U20 level at the 2012 AFC U-19 Championship in United Arab Emirates and at the 2013 FIFA U-20 World Cup in Turkey.
+He was called up to the Australia senior squad in May 2019 for the friendly game against South Korea on 7 June.
 He made his international debut as a second-half substitute in the game.

+In November 2025, Williams acquired Indian citizenship and had to surrender his Australian citizenship, as dual nationality is prohibited by India.
+On 18 November 2025, Football Australia issued him a No Objection Certificate (NOC), allowing him to officially represent India.
+On 19 November 2025, his request to switch international allegiance to India was approved by FIFA.

+Personal life

+Williams is the younger brother of Rhys Williams and the twin brother of Aryn Williams, who are both also professional footballers.